Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 - If your instance is part of an Amazon EC2 Auto Scaling group, then stopping the instance might terminate the instance.
 If you launched the instance with Amazon EMR, AWS CloudFormation, or AWS Elastic Beanstalk, then your instance might be part of an AWS Auto Scaling group.
 Instance termination in this scenario depends on the instance scale-in protection settings for your Auto Scaling group.
 If your instance is part of an Auto Scaling group, then temporarily remove the instance from the Auto Scaling group before starting the resolution steps.

-For more information, see Stop and start your instance - Overview.
+For more information, see Stop and start your instance.

 1. Determine if the instance status check or system status check failed by viewing the instance status check metrics.

-2. If the system status check failed, then see My instance failed the system status check.
+2. If the system status check failed, then see My EC2 Linux instance failed its system status check.
 How do I troubleshoot this?

 If the instance status check failed, then check the instance's system logs to determine the cause of the failure.
-Depending on the data found in the system logs, use one of the following resolutions:
+Depending on the data found in the system logs, use one of these resolutions:

 Failure to boot the operating system